 The V-PCF performs H-PCF discovery and selection considering local policies that assign the same H-PCF for a UE of a S-NSSAI, these local policies are aligned and agreed with HPLMN.

+According to the configuration, the UPFs measure the N6/N19 interface UL/DL throughputs for the S-NSSAI and report the average N6/N19 interface UL/DL bitrate per S-NSSAI to the PCF via the SMFs frequently, e.g. per minute.
+The PCF collects the actual bitrate report from the UPFs and calculates the actual data rate of the whole slice (KI#5).

-6.20.2.2 Method 2: PCF selected to serve each PDU session in an S-NSSAI.
+6.20.2.2 Method 2: PCF selected to serve each PDU session in an S-NSSAI

 This method allows to select a PCF serving each PDU session, then the PCF read and store: